X3I/poketwo.com/README.md

-# PokeTwo.com - A community support site for the PokeOne game.
+# PokeTwo.com - A community support site for the PokéOne game.